 Natural disaster resources for Washington

 - Be sure to get the NOAA Weather App installed on your phone.
-This free app is a reliable way to get real-time information on developing storms and weather alerts.
+This free app is a reliable way to get real-time climate and environmental information.
+Keep the alerts toggled 'ON' for developing storms and weather alerts.

 - I put together several comprehensive guides where you can learn how to mitigate and prepare for the most common types of natural disasters.
 I’ve included free checklists that you can print and keep with your other important documents.
 Find all the guides here!

-- Becoming prepared alongside your community is a vital way to get to know like-minded individuals while gaining knowledge that can benefit you during an emergency.
-The Community Emergency Response Team (CERT) is a government-based organization that provides free courses yearly.
+- Community planning is a vital way to get to know like-minded individuals while gaining knowledge that can benefit you during an emergency.
+The Community Emergency Response Team (CERT) is a government-based organization that provides free courses yearly taught by local city officials.
 Get involved with your local CERT here!

 - If you have services or are part of an organization that can provide assistance to those in need after a natural disaster occurs, you should get in touch with Washington’s VOAD— this stands for Voluntary Organizations Active in Disaster.
 This group organizes services and distributes tasks among the community as they are needed.

 - Washington’s Emergency Management Division offers information and assistance to the public during natural disasters.
 Find their website here.